maestrooo/metaobject-repository/README.md

 ### Creating empty object

 It is often needed, in loaders, to create an empty object that will be populated in a form.
 To ensure you get a typed object, you can use the utility method `getEmptyObject` defined in all repositories.
-This will create an object with all properties set to empty string (for non-list) fields or as an empty array for list fields:
+This will create an object with all properties set to null.
+You can then use the
+`createFormState` utility method if you want to have a usable array for forms.

 ```ts
 export const loader = async ({ request, params }: LoaderFunctionArgs) => {